pokeclicker/pokeclicker-wiki/data/Safari/overview_description.md

 This value can then be further modified by Egg Steps multipliers, for example, using the Farm setups shown in [[Hatchery]] page or equipping [[Oak Items/Magma Stone]].

 :::collapsed Catch Rate Table

+Depending on the Base Catch Rate of the Pokémon found in the Safari Zone and whether you use Magic Ball or not, the best combination of Bait/Rock for your Safari Level is laid out on the table below.
+The most difficult to catch Pokémon you should throw Nanab [[File:Nanab.png\|32px]] and but as it gets easier to catch them, swap to Razz [[File:Razz.png\|32px]].

 |**Base Catch Rate** | **No Magic Ball** | **LvL 5 Magic Ball** {.no-data-tables}
 | --- | --- | --- |
 | 3 | Nanab [[File:Nanab.png\|32px]] Rock [[File:Rock_Cruncher_Magikarp_Jump.png\|32px]] | Nanab [[File:Nanab.png\|32px]] Rock [[File:Rock_Cruncher_Magikarp_Jump.png\|32px]] |